ansible/lightbulb/README.md

 7. delegation_and_role_deps

 This is only a starting point.
-Different progressions could happen at any one of these points and go in a different direction as well.
+Different progressions could happen at any one of these points and go in a different direction.

 **TODO**:

 * finish delegation_and_role_deps lesson
-* Making tagging configurable
+* Make ec2 tagging configurable
 * fix apt cache check